 As for the region’s world-famous cheeses – Camembert, Pont-l’Evêque, Livarot and Neufchâtel – they are best enjoyed with some fresh crusty bread and washed down with glass of Norman cider or the famous tipple, Calvados.

 Follow the Normandy Foodie blog and keep up to date with all of the mouth-watering events going on in one of France’s most delicious destinations!

-More more information on food and drink in Normandy, and for a list of all of the main food festivals in the region, please visit the Normandy Tourist Board website.
+For more more information on food and drink in Normandy, visit the Normandy Tourist Board website.

 Cover photo © I. David Buchet / IRQUA-Normandie